amlehn/andrealehn.engineer/_projects/2018-10-15-geophysical-fluid-dynamics.md

 In summer 2018 Andrea was a Geophysical Fluid Dynamics Fellow.

-Through this summer fellowship Andrea, focused on sustainable fluid dynamics, performed a systematic experimental study on the role of background rotation on the [dynamics of turbulent fountains and jets.](/pdfs/Lehn_GFD_FINAL.pdf)
+Through this summer fellowship Andrea, focused on sustainable fluid dynamics, performed a systematic experimental study on the role of background rotation on the <a href="/pdfs/Lehn_GFD_FINAL.pdf">dynamics of turbulent fountains and jets. </a>